Lara-art/Social-links-profile/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Social links profile solution

-This is my solution to the <a href="https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS"> Blog preview card on Frontend Mentor</a>.<br> Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the <a href="https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ"> Social links profile on Frontend Mentor</a>.<br> Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview